Confluence

 In a city that is constantly evolving, how do we find a moment to pause and reflect on this place?
 How do we make a little space for listening, for dreaming?
 What are the stories we can tell each other of what it’s like to live here, or to have lived here, or to imagine living here in the future?

-Confluence (Part 1) was a production by MAYK, commissioned by Ginkgo Projects for The Glassworks with the support of Fresh.
+Confluence is a production by MAYK, commissioned by Ginkgo Projects for Redcliffe Wharf with the support of Grainger Plc, and for The Glassworks with the suport of Fresh.

 From the Blog